 Understanding biometrics

-Biometric technology is now widely used in various industries, including law enforcement, healthcare, finance, and government.
+Biometric technology is widely used in various industries, including law enforcement, healthcare, finance, and government.

-Let's dive in some of them...
+Let's dive into some of them...

 The History of Biometric Authentication